fitz123/hgv-deploy-full/README.md

 - **Clean WordPress Install** (Latest Version)
 - **WP-CLI**

-#### This playbook will only run on Ubuntu 14.04 LTS
+#### This playbook tested only run on Digital Ocean Ubuntu 14.04 LTS

 ## Installation

-1. SSH onto a newly created server
-1.5.
-Add necessary Apt package (if not already installed) with `sudo apt-get install software-properties-common`
+1. SSH onto a newly created server 1.5.
+Add necessary Apt package (if not already installed) with `sudo apt-get install software-properties-common -y`
 2. Add Ansible with `sudo add-apt-repository ppa:ansible/ansible`
-3. Update Apt with `sudo apt-get update && sudo apt-get upgrade`
+3. Update Apt with `sudo apt-get update && sudo apt-get upgrade -y`
-4. Install Git and Ansible with `sudo apt-get install ansible git`
+4. Install Git and Ansible with `sudo apt-get install ansible git -y`
-5. Clone this repository with `git clone https://github.com/xDae/hgv-deploy-full.git`
+5. Clone this repository with `git clone https://github.com/fitz123/hgv-deploy-full.git`
-6. Move into `hgv-deploy-full`
+6. Move into `cd hgv-deploy-full`
-7. Edit the `hosts` file and change `yourhostname.com` to your host name.
+7. Edit the `hosts` file and change `my.wordpress.com` to your host name.
 If you have more than one website that you want to install on this server add each on a new line.
-8. Edit the name of `yourhostname.com` file in the `host_vars` folder to your hostname.
+8. Edit the name of `my.wordpress.com` file in the `host_vars` folder to your hostname.
 If you have more than one website that you want to install on this server copy the current one and name it the hostname of the website.
 9. Change your sites specific information **including passwords** inside the hostname file inside the `host_vars` directory
-10. Run Ansible with `sudo ansible-playbook -i hosts playbook.yml -c local`.
+10. Run Ansible with `sudo ansible-playbook -i hosts -u root playbook.yml`.
 If you have any errors please open a new issue in this repository.
 11. Remove the cloned git directory from your server with `rm -rf hgv-deploy-full/`
-12. Run `mysql_secure_installation` to install MariaDB and secure it.
-Your root password will be blank by default
-13. Restart Varnish and Nginx with: `sudo service varnish restart && sudo service nginx restart && sudo service hhvm restart`
-14. You're good to go!
+12. You're good to go!
 A new WordPress install running HHVM and Varnish should be waiting for you at your hostname/s!

 ## Installing a New Website/Hostname